CDLUC3/mrt-doc/design/aws-build/README.md

   - Automatically generated based on tag git tags
 - Generate images suitable for deployment to a a UC3 ECS environment for testing
   - Automatically generated based on branch names
-- Generate images for docker stack testing on an EC2 box using docker compose
+- Generate images for docker stack testing on an EC2 box using docker-compose
   - Automatically generated based on branch names
-- Generate images for docker stack testing on a Merritt developer's desktop
+- Generate images for docker stack testing on a Merritt developer's desktop using docker-compose
   - Automatically generated based on branch names
 - Enable local build, maven testing, rspec testing on EC2
   - Manually built based on local clones of code